JuliaGraphics/Luxor.jl/docs/src/explanation/transforms.md

 ## Linear interpolation of scalars

-[`rescale`](@ref) is a convenient utility function for linear interpolation (also called “lerp”).
-An easy way to visualize it is by imagining two number lines:
+[`rescale`](@ref) is a convenient utility function for linear interpolation.
+An easy way to visualize it is by imagining two number lines.
+A value relative to low and high values is rescaled to have the equivalent value relative to another pair of low and high values.

 ```@setup lerp
 using Luxor